What is a Sociopath?

 Jill met John shortly after she graduated from college.
 It was a whirlwind relationship, and Jill remembers how she instantly felt a soul-mate connection with John.
 He was charming, funny, and intelligent and pursued her relentlessly.
 When they became engaged, John’s mother pulled her aside and tried to warn her about him.
 She said, “There is something wrong with John.
 He lacks the ability to love.”
-Jill always thought that was an odd thing for a mother to say about her own son.
-Jill married him anyhow, and their relationship was a series of over-the-top amazing behavior followed by the discovery of jaw-dropping awful behavior that she never saw coming, such as a double life, lying, credit cards she didn’t know about, and an overall total lack of regard for how his actions impacted her or anyone else.
+Jill always thought that was an odd thing for a mother to say about her son.
+Jill married him anyhow, and their relationship was a series of over-the-top outstanding behavior followed by awful jaw-dropping actions she never saw coming.
+John had a life of lying, credit cards she didn’t know about, and an overall total lack of regard for how his actions impacted her or anyone else.
 It was like John was a great guy until she found out he wasn’t.
 Then, he’d flip a switch and go back to being this amazing guy that everyone loved.

 Jill often said that John lied so much that he’d lie even if the truth would work better for him.
-Jill believed in commitment and marriage and didn’t want to divorce John…and John was relying on that, so he’d continue to say or do enough of the right things (or would prey upon Jill’s good nature, using guilt and sympathy) to get her to stay.
-It wasn’t until Jill’s mother encouraged her to join a support group for narcissistic abuse that she realized she wasn’t in a marriage, she was trapped in a manipulation, and if John really loved her he would be faithful and honest, not lying and siphoning funds out of their account to take other women on dates.
+Jill believed in commitment and marriage and didn’t want to divorce John, and John was relying on that, so he’d continue to say or do enough of the right things.
+He would prey upon Jill’s good nature, using guilt and sympathy to get her to stay.
+It wasn’t until Jill’s mother encouraged her to join a support group for narcissistic abuse that she realized she wasn’t in a marriage.
+She was trapped in manipulation.
+If John loved her, he would be faithful and honest, not lying and siphoning funds out of their account to take other women on dates.

 Sarah was incredibly charming and had most people around her thinking she was a devoted wife and mother.
 She ran a successful real-estate firm and led a women’s group at her synagogue.
 Only her family and very few people knew that she was a pathological liar, cheater, and incredibly selfish.
-Her husband has had to run off more than one of her boyfriends, but he always took her back because she seemed so sincere when she promised this would never happen again.
+Her husband has run off more than one of her boyfriends, but he always took her back because she seemed so sincere when she promised this would never happen again.
 Sarah’s children grew to resent her for all of her lies and empty promises.
 Her youngest daughter recently told her father that she felt Sarah just wanted to have kids because they were like props to make her look good, and Sarah’s husband often wondered the same.
-He couldn’t understand how a woman could be so emotionally detached from her children, but when other people were around she could act like mother of the year.
+He couldn’t understand how a woman could be so emotionally detached from her children, but she could act like the mother of the year when other people were around.
 Sarah’s husband recently found out that she embezzled over $150,000 from her business.
-When he confronted her about this, she began fake crying and blamed her stealing on voices she was hearing, and her numerous affairs on being a sex addict.
-Her husband was shocked by this, as she’d never mentioned hearing voices before, or a sex addiction, and his anger at her softened into concern and was redirected into getting Sarah the help she needed…which is exactly what Sarah wanted.
+When he confronted her about this, she began fake crying and blamed her stealing on voices she was hearing and her numerous affairs on being a sex addict.
+Her husband was shocked by this, as she’d never mentioned hearing voices before or sex addiction.
+His anger at her softened into concern, and he was redirected into getting Sarah the help she needed, which is exactly what Sarah wanted.

-Example: Susan met Rick on the internet.
+Susan met Rick on the internet.
 She knew about him from around town.
 He had several children by several different women and a history of jail time for theft and domestic violence.
-But despite all this, she found herself really drawn to him.
-He gave her more attention than any man ever had, and for the first time in her life, she felt like she really mattered.
-When Susan asked about his previous relationships, Rick told her that all of his exes were either addicts, had cheated on him, or that they had filed false charges against him which kept him from seeing his children.
-Susan felt bad for him, as he seemed like such a great guy who had been involved with a lot of the wrong types of women.
-She believed everything he told her, and within a few months they were married.
-Soon into their relationship she became pregnant, and that’s when Rick began to verbally and physically abuse her.
+But despite all this, she found herself drawn to him.
+He gave her more attention than any man ever had, and for the first time in her life, she felt like she mattered.
+When Susan asked about his previous relationships, Rick told her that all of his exes were addicts, had cheated on him, or that they had filed false charges against him, which kept him from seeing his children.
+Susan felt terrible for him, as he seemed like such a great guy who had been involved with many wrong types of women.
+She believed everything he told her, and within a few months, they were married.
+Soon into their relationship, she became pregnant, and that’s when Rick began to verbally and physically abuse her.